-Power on the library from the Base Module front panel by pressing and holding down the power button for three (3) seconds.
-The green light on the front panel illuminates indicating the status is Ready.

-When the library is powered on, it inventories the tape cartridges in the magazines, checks the firmware version on all modules, configures the tape drives, searches for any new modules, and checks the network.
+Power on the library from the Base Module OCP panel by pressing and holding down the power button for three (3) seconds.
+As the library is powered on, it inventories the tape cartridges in the magazines, checks the firmware version on all modules, configures the tape drives, searches for any new modules, and checks the network.